textcreationpartnership/A02201/README.md

 ##Content Summary##

 #####Front#####

-The true and perfecte newes of the woorthy and valiaunt exploytes, performed and doone by that valia
+1. To the Right Honourable and hys singuler good Lord, George Clifford, Earle of Cumberland: Thomas Greepe wysheth long life, encrease of honor, with happy and eternall felicitie.

+1. To the Reader.

 #####Body#####

-The true and perfecte newes of the woorthy and valiaunt exploytes, performed and doone by that valia **Types of content**
+1. The true and perfect Newes of the worthy and valiant exploytes atchiued and doone by that valiaunt Knight, Syr Frauncis Drake.
+To the right reuerende, godly learned Father, my very good freend, M. Iohn Fox, preacher of the word **Types of content**

   * There are 426 **verse** lines!